MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 ### MigrationLog.csv

-MigrationLog.csv reveals the final migration status of all items of the task selected.
+MigrationLog.csv lists the final migration status of all items of the task selected.
 Each row in the csv file represents an item of the selected task.

 |Column |Description |
 |:-----|:-----|